-Here are the steps you can take that will help you clear your debt and pay for your ongoing energy supply in a way that you can afford.
+Make a payment or follow the steps below to help you clear your outstanding balance and pay for your ongoing energy in a way that you can afford.

 Many customers who are in debt are on standard variable or deemed rates.
 That's when you're either out of contract with us, or you've moved into business premises that we supply, but you haven’t agreed a new contract.

 You're paying our most expensive rates, so the way to make that cheaper is to get a fixed price energy contract for 1, 2 or 3 years.
 Then you'll know how much you're paying each month.
 You'll also get a boiler service on us when you join.

 If you can't afford to pay what you owe, or if you're struggling with a back-bill that you've received from us, we may be able to offer longer payment terms.

 Not a business?
 Go to our British Gas residential website for help.